anthonyxiang1/closeter/README.md

 # Closeter - outfit creating app

+## Inspiration/About
+For my personal inability to decide what to wear, to combat decision fatigue and wasted time during the morning.
 Creates an outfit based on three inputs - style, season, and shoe.
 Uses DarkSky API to make decisions based on weather and reads clothes from a CSV file.
 Automates certain decisions based on the weather - specifically temperature and precipitation probability.

-For my personal inability to decide what to wear, to combat decision fatigue and wasted time during the morning.

 ## Usage
 1. Using Notepad, input clothes that you want to wear in the following format: